lachieh/tambo-strudel/README.md

 An AI-powered live coding music environment that combines [Strudel](https://strudel.cc/) with [Tambo AI](https://tambo.co) to generate music patterns through natural language.

-**Try it**: Ask the AI to "create a funky drum beat" or "make an ambient soundscape" and watch it generate real-time audio patterns.
+**Try it**: Ask the AI to "create a funky drum beat", "make an 80s synthwave track", or "build a lo-fi hip hop beat" and watch it generate real-time audio patterns.

 ## What is Strudel?

 [Strudel](https://strudel.cc/) is a live coding environment for creating music patterns in the browser.
 It's a JavaScript port of [TidalCycles](https://tidalcycles.org/), a popular live coding language used by musicians worldwide.
 Strudel lets you write concise code that generates complex rhythmic and melodic patterns.

+## Features

+- **Natural Language to Music** - Describe what you want and the AI writes Strudel code
+- **Genre-Aware** - Understands musical styles from synthwave to drum & bass
+- **Real-Time Playback** - Hear your patterns instantly as they're generated
+- **Iterative Refinement** - Ask for changes like "make it more chill" or "add more reverb"
+- **Dynamic Sample Discovery** - AI can explore available sounds and samples

 ## How It Works